StevenKnoop/AutomatedBreedingClownfishTank/README.md

 > How to automatically feed baby clown fish.
 (Will emphasize on this more soon)

 > How to power/connect the pumps and the arudino.
 I think the pumps require too much power to run off the arudino.
 What kind of power supply do I need to power the pumps?
 How do I control the pumps with the arudino if they powered by another source.
 Is it possible to add this to the UPS or will it require too much power?
 Note: Willing to buy different pump if needed.
+I have this extra power supply but not sure if it enough, what do you think? https://www.robotics.org.za/LRS-35-12

 ## Equiptment and reason:
 + 50W heater